Covering Cancer?

 July 27, 1959

-The five-page article profiles the director of the National Cancer Institute, Dr. John R. “Rod” Heller, and discusses the theory of viruses as a cause of cancer and the development of drugs to kill cancer cells.
+The article profiles the director of the National Cancer Institute, Dr. John R. “Rod” Heller, and discusses the theory of viruses as a cause of cancer and the development of drugs to kill cancer cells.
 Two key points:

 “The experts are in close agreement on what cancer is.
 First, it is not one disease any more than ‘infection’ is.
 Cancer ravages the entire plant and animal kingdoms.
 In Man, there are 200 to 300 kinds, though 90% of human cancers belong to 30 common types.
 So ‘cancer’ is a collective term.”